 If you’re anything like us, people are always making suggestions on what to read, what to buy, or what to listen to during all that downtime in your schedule.
 Yah right.
 Downtime is that other word for your daily commute or maybe the few minutes between brushing your teeth and that morning cup of coffee.

-They aren’t ranked or rated in any particular order of importance (we don’t play favorites), but they are listed in alphabetical order for easy reference.
+They aren’t ranked or rated in any particular order of importance (we don’t play favorites), but they are categorized for easy reference.

 It saves time that way.
 Enjoy.